Building Vocabulary Bit by Bit

 In a few minutes you should get a short email asking you to confirm your subscription.
 Why?
 To make sure that no one subscribed your email address without you knowing about it.

-If you don't receive the welcome email in the next 20-60 minutes, please check your Spam or Junk folder.
+If you don't receive that email in the next 20-60 minutes, please check your Spam or Junk folder.
 If it's not in that folder, there was probably an error in the email address you entered.
 Please fill out the form and submit it again.

 Once you confirm your subscription, you should get an email with a link to the page where you can download your free pdf.
 I hope you find it helpful!